2jungsun/XAI606_mid_project/README.md

 [Download EEG Imagined Speech Dataset](https://drive.google.com/drive/folders/1SB5yMIoxsRS42cfKpZC3lXvxJNvGhn2k?usp=drive_link)

-Please make sure to cite our work or give appropriate credits if you utilize the dataset for your research or any other purposes.
+Please cite our work or give appropriate credits if you use the dataset for your research or any other purposes.

 ### 3.4. **Contributing**